 - When moving drums from ‘A’ to ‘B’ ensure the pathway you plan to take is clear and free from debris.

-- Ensure the drum trolley being used is in a good condition and is designed to handle the specific drum-type being handled; some drum trolleys cannot handle plastic open-top drums, luckily our unique drum trolley can handle plastic drums with ease.
+- Ensure the drum trolley being used is in good condition and is designed to handle the specific drum type being handled; some drum trolleys are not suitable for handling plastic open-top drums.
+Fortunately, our unique drum trolley can easily handle plastic drums.

 - Do not attempt to move drums up and down steep slopes with manual equipment not intended for the application.